-4. Thin the branches on each scaffold branch.
+1. Thin the branches on each scaffold branch.
 Remove crowded branches to open up the tree to light and allow humidity to escape.

 Shorten each scaffold branch by cutting back to a side branch.
 When you are through, the tree should have enough wood removed so that a softball can be thrown through the tree.

-Severe pruning often will cause an apple tree to produce vigorous side shoots from the trunk called water sprouts.
-Main branches will also produce suckers that grow straight up.
-The suckers and water sprouts should be removed throughout the growing season so the center of the tree stays open.
+2. Remove suckers and watersprouts as was done the first season.
 Removing water sprouts and suckers is the most time consuming and difficult practice necessary to bring an overgrown apple back into shape.